gem-pasteur/macsylib/doc/source/user_guide/FAQ.rst

 In this case, several options can be considered.

-1. If your genome is at least partially assembled and contigs are not too short, you might "feel lucky" and first consider to run MacSyFinder with the `ordered_replicon` mode.
+1. If your genome is at least partially assembled and contigs are not too short, you might "feel lucky" and first consider to run MacSyLib with the `ordered_replicon` mode.
 It could be particularly efficient if you are investigating systems encoded by compact loci (Cas systems, some secretion systems...), as they might be encoded by a single contig.

 2. On top of the `ordered_replicon` mode, you might add the option "multi-loci" to the systems to annotate (if not already the case),